Hellenic Police: Policing Bureau

+The first three of these duties are delegated to either the Investigations Offices in smaller, typically rural, Precincts or the Crime Investigation and Prosecution Departments or Subdivisions which operate in larger Precincts (see Crime Investigation and Prosecution & Foreign Persons Bureau).

-Patrolling, Traffic Policing, Tourist Policing, Prisoner Transport and Courtroom Guarding Duties in smaller towns and villages which are located outside the city limits of the Regional Unit's capital, are also carried out by the officers of the local, rural Precincts and Stations (very small Precincts in small, remote villages and islands), similar to how Sheriffs' Departments handle police matters in the unincorporated areas in the US.
+Traffic Policing, Tourist Policing, Prisoner Transport Duties in smaller towns and villages which are located outside the city limits of the Regional Unit's capital, are also carried out by the officers of the local, rural Precincts and Stations (very small Precincts in small, remote villages and islands), similar to how Sheriffs' Departments handle police matters in the unincorporated areas in the US.
 This used to be under the jurisdiction of the Hellenic Gendarmerie before its fusion with the Cities Police in 1984.

-Due to staff shortages in many rural Precincts however, most General Regional Police Directorates in mainland Greece operate Mobile Police Units - MPUs (Κινητές Αστυνομίες Μονάδες - Κ.Α.Μ.), auxiliary patrolling units which patrol a different provincial area of the Region, every day of the week, from 6 PM to 12 AM.
+Due to staff shortages in many rural Precincts however, most General Regional Police Directorates in mainland Greece operate Mobile Police Units - MPUs (Κινητές Αστυνομίες Μονάδες - Κ.Α.Μ.), auxiliary units which patrol a different provincial area of the Region, every day of the week, from 6 PM to 12 AM.
+At the same time, the Regional Units' Crime Investigation and Prosecution Subdivisions also assist the rural Precincts' Investigation Offices during larger-scale and more serious investigations.

-On the other hand, some rural Precincts in bigger and more central towns might have their own ΔΙ.ΑΣ. (motorcycle police) units, their own specialized Traffic Policing Office/Department and Ο.Ε.Π.Τ.Α.
-(Traffic Accidents Control and Prevention Units), as well as their own Crime Investigation and Prosecution Department and Ο.Π.Κ.Ε.
-(Units of the Suppression of Crime - See Crime Investigation and Prosection Bureau), in order to police their area of jurisdiction more efficiently.
+Conversely, some rural Precincts in bigger and more central towns might even have their own ΔΙ.ΑΣ. (motorcycle police) units, their own specialized Traffic Police Office/Department and/or Ο.Ε.Π.Τ.Α.
+(Traffic Accidents Control and Prevention Units), their own Tourist Police Office (usually in very touristic towns and islands), as well as their own Crime Investigation and Prosecution Department and/or Ο.Π.Κ.Ε.
+(Units of the Suppression of Crime - see Crime Investigation and Prosecution Bureau), in order to police their area of jurisdiction more efficiently.

 63 Precincts around the country are also currently housing Domestic Violence Offices which civilians can visit in order to seek help from investigators with specialized training on matters of domestic violence as well as to obtain the "Panic Button" app and be able to communicate with the Police immediately and discreetly during a domestic crisis emergency.
 Investigators of these offices conduct follow-up evaluations on victims even after prosecution has concluded.